ckeditor/ckeditor5/docs/updating/migration-to-cdn/react.md

 #### Next steps

 Now that you have migrated your CKEditor&nbsp;5 React Context integration to use the CDN, you can continue with the next steps such as migration testing suite.
-It's identical to the steps described in the previous section.
+It is identical to the steps described in the previous section.

 ### Migrate `useMultiRootEditor` hook